signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-intermediate-ii.md

 [^course]: Specifically from [CS 61A: The Structure and Interpretation of Computer Programs](http://cs61a.org/).

 You'll first work through a series of themed problems involving `WITH` statements and various aggregation operators.
+Afterward, you'll learn how to convert data frames in R into SQLite tables.
+Finally, you'll finish off with a series of short readings about advanced SQL techniques (foreign keys, window functions, etc.) which you'll be getting more practice with *next* weekend.

 As you work, write down your queries in a separate file.